-Suicide Deterrent System Rescue Training Net.
+Suicide Deterrent System Rescue Training Net, Contract No. 2022-B-084.
 On August 26, 2022, the Board of Directors, by Resolution No. 2022-071, approved the establishment of a new capital project, Project #2321, Suicide Deterrent System Rescue Training Net Project, in the Fiscal Year 2022/2023 Bridge Division Capital Budget, for the construction of a rescue training net at the Southern Marin Fire Department facility in Mill Valley, California.
+The contract was advertised for bids on October 25, 2022.
+A pre-bid meeting was held on November 16, 2022.